Tax Take

 New legislation announced making recruitment agencies or end clients jointly and severally liable for PAYE and NIC

 Published on 24 July 2025.
-By Adam Craggs, Partner and Michelle Sloane, Partner and Daniel Williams, Associate
+By Adam Craggs, Partner and Head of Tax, Investigations and Financial Crime and Michelle Sloane, Partner and Daniel Williams, Associate

 New legislation announced making recruitment agencies or end clients jointly and severally liable for PAYE and NIC